- What is a G-4 Visa and who needs one?

 - Children under the age of 26 who are eligible for Fund benefits.
 For benefit purposes, a dependent child is eligible for the Fund’s Medical Benefits Plan to the age of 26.

 - Parents and other close relatives, under limited circumstances.

-However, you should be aware that, even though children of any age may be granted a G-4 visa:
+However, you should be aware that, even though children to the age of 26 may be granted a G-4 visa: